jlaurellax/data_science_portfolio.github.io/_posts/2022-01-22-association-rule-learning.md

 <br>
 # Applying The Apriori Algorithm <a name="apriori-fit"></a>

-In the code below we apply the apriori algorithm from the apyori library.
+The code below applies the apriori algorithm from the apyori library.

-This algorithm allows us to specify the association rules that we want.
-We set:
+This algorithm specifies the necessary association rules and the settings used here are:

 * A minimum *Support* of 0.003 to eliminate very rare product sets
 * A minimum *Confidence* of 0.2
-* A minimum *Lift* of 3 to ensure we're only focusing on product sets with strong relationships
+* A minimum *Lift* of 3 for focusing on product sets with strong relationships
-* A minimum & maximum length of 2 meaning we're only focusing on product *pairs* rather than larger sets
+* A minimum & maximum length of 2, meaning only focusing on product *pairs* rather than larger sets

 ```python